vasavdave/Team-Project-04/README.md

 Sometimes people call diabetes “a touch of sugar” or “borderline diabetes.”
 These terms suggest that someone doesn’t really have diabetes or has a less serious case, but every case of diabetes is serious.

-* In this project, the objective is to predict whether the person has Diabetes or not based on various features such as:
-    - Pregnancies
-    - Insulin Level
-    - Age
-    - BMI

 ## Data Sources